Macrometacorp/docs/docs/cep/query-guide/functions/core/distinctCount.md

 FROM fooStream;
 ```

-This query, named 'query1', selects records from the `fooStream` collection and uses the `DISTINCTCOUNT` function to calculate the count of distinct `pageID` values.
+This query, named 'query1', selects records from the `fooStream` and uses the `DISTINCTCOUNT` function to calculate the count of distinct `pageID` values.
 The resulting distinct count is aliased as `count` and inserted into the `barStream`.

 Essentially, this query processes records in the `fooStream` and creates new records in the `barStream` with the distinct count of `pageID` values.